Biology Week is a great opportunity to encourage enthusiasm for biology in and around the curriculum.

-BioArtAttack was a biology-themed art competition that took place over the summer - see the full shortlist.
-Although the competition is over we encourage BioArtAttack projects to continue and for young people to create a biology-themed art collage, model or sculpture.
+BioArtAttack was a biology-themed art competition that took place over summer 2014 - see the full shortlist.
+Although the competition will not open in 2015 we encourage BioArtAttack projects to continue and for young people to create a biology-themed art collage, model or sculpture.
 This is a chance to get young people thinking about the biology that is in the world all around them, as well as exploring the possibility of communicating a scientific message through art.
-Please show us your BioArtAttack on twitter!
+Please show us your #BioArtAttack on twitter!

 We have been really impressed with the activities which teachers put on during Biology Week 2014, and we hope many will do the same in 2015.
 You are welcome to use any Biology Week event materials, and we would love to hear what you have planned.

 Where does your food come from?
 What impact does it have on the environment?
 How much food gets wasted?
 We have produced resources which are free to use for science, geography and PSHE teachers.
 This video is also ideal for assemblies.

 Assembly or form time: this three minute animated video about food waste is designed for use in assembly, form time or PSHE, and is accompanied by notes.

 Biology GCSE lesson: ‘Inputs into beef cattle’ – how cattle are reared in the UK, how the biomass decreases up the food chain, the environmental issues associated with beef farming, and nutrition information.